Local mollification of metrics with small curvature concentration: A priori estimates of Ricci flow

 The local entropy $\nu(\Omega,g,\tau)$ measures the optimal (weighed) log-Sobolev constant of $\Omega$ in scale of $\tau$ with respect to $g$.
 This also controls the Sobolev constant in some suitable scale by \cite{Martens2025}*{Lemma 3.3} which is built on \cite{Ye2015}.
 If $g(t)$ is a complete Ricci flow on $\Omega$ with bounded curvature, it is well-known that $\nu(\Omega,g(t),\tau-t)$ is monotonically non-decreasing in $t$ by the celebrated work of Perelman \cite{Perelman2002}.

-Although the (almost) monotonicity of (localized) $\nu$-entropy does not necessarily hold for incomplete local Ricci flow solutions, we will construct local solutions in a way that the entropy is still under control.
+Although the (almost) monotonicity of the (localized) $\nu$-entropy does not necessarily hold for incomplete local Ricci flow solutions, we will construct local solutions in a way that the entropy is still under control.

 In this section, we will derive a priori estimates, assuming a bound on the localized entropy.
-We first need a local persistence of local curvature concentration.
-This is a localized version of \cite{ChanLee2024}*{Lemma 2.2}.
+We first need a local persistence of local curvature concentration, which is an essential key to the semi-preservation of small curvature concentration, see \cite{ChanChenLee2022,ChanHuangLee2024,ChanLee2024,ChauMarten2024,ChauMarten2026,Martens2025,Martens2025-2,Chen2022}.
+We need the following localized version of \cite{ChanLee2024}*{Lemma 2.2}.

 \begin{lma} For all $A,\a>0$, there exist $\delta_1(n,A)\in (0,1)$, $\tilde T(n,\a),C_1(n)>0$ such that the following is true.
 Suppose $g(t)$ is a smooth solution to the Ricci flow on $M\times [0,T]$ and $x_0\in M$ such that for all $t\in [0,T]$, \begin{enumerate} \item[(a)] $B_{g(t)}(x_0,2)\Subset M$; \item[(b)] $||\Rm(g(t))||_{L^{n/2}(B_{g(t)}(x_0,2),g(t))}<\delta_0$ for some $\delta_0\leq \delta_1$; \item[(c)] $\nu(B_{g(t)}(x_0,2),g(t),1)\geq -A$; \item[(d)] $\Ric(g(t))\leq \a (n-1)t^{-1}$. \end{enumerate} Then for all $t\in [0,T\wedge\tilde T]$, we have